 Unlike its European counterpart, the Red Scare in the United States was not as overly antisemitic.
 What was stressed in its stead were communism’s atheistic and anti-patriotic components, as well as its claimed hostility to the family unit.
 All of these features of the doctrine were obviously exaggerated, in an attempt to frighten religious and/or nationalistic workers, and purposely omitted was the fact that communists have never possessed a unified stance on the national question, the family, or religion.
 Thus, while communists like Antonio Gramsci opined that monogamy would vanish upon the abolition of capitalism, one can just as soon find Marxist theoreticians like James Connolly arguing that communism will, on the contrary, perfect the institution of monogamous marriage.
 Likewise, while some communists believed that nations were destined to dissolve following the global ascent of socialism, others held that national identity would be reinforced.
 With respect to religion, the United States has been home to literally hundreds of religious communities which were internally organized more collectively than any Marxist has ever conceived of.
 What is more, the vast preponderance of pre-Marxist communists were explicitly influenced by the gospels (e.g., Wilhelm Weitling, Étienne Cabet, and Karl Schapper).
 As for Marx’s own view on the matter, he was undoubtedly an atheist, but nowhere did he propose that communists eliminate religion by fiat.
 In fact, his major point of contention with the Young Hegelians concerned their idealistic view that mankind could transcend religious faith without first overcoming the conditions which gave rise to it, e.g., precarity and privation.
 To the extent self-identified Marxist parties have attacked religion historically, they acted in defiance of the historical materialism that represents the very core of Marxist theory.

-Given the immense success of these Red Scares, one cannot help but wonder why contemporary reactionary ideologues have decided that the cultural Marxist myth is necessary today.
-I suspect many of them are concerned about the fading memory of past Red Scare campaigns and are becoming anxious about the growing instability of capitalism.
+Given what a remarkable success of these Red Scares were, one cannot help but wonder why contemporary reactionary ideologues have decided that the cultural Marxist myth is necessary today.
+I suspect the impetus may be that many of them are concerned about the fading memory of past Red Scare campaigns and they are becoming anxious about the growing instability of capitalism itself.
 The right-wing are also eager to attribute the increasingly vulgar and raunchy elements of our culture to something other than the mode of production they so cherish—lest they alienate their culturally conservative, working class electoral base—and who better to blame than their old foe Marxism?

 But what of the Kulturkampf?
 From whence does political correctness and multiculturalism come, if not cultural Marxism?
 Why are television shows and mainstream music so raunchy?
 The answer to those questions is relatively simple: capitalism.
 Multiculturalism is the inevitable result of the domestic bourgeoisie demanding a flexible labor market—that is to say, having access to cheap labor imported from the Third World—and political correctness is a necessary condition for capitalism’s ideological self-justification to be adequately internalized by the masses.
 After all, if individuals continued to be discriminated against on the basis of their race or gender, the proletariat could not easily be deluded into believing that capitalism possesses a meritocratic class structure.
 My stance on this issue will surely outrage many of my comrades because they are wedded to the erroneous view that capitalism is inherently racist and sexist.
 I encourage them to challenge that common misconception by considering the following statement by Noam Chomsky on the subject: